-People infected with HIV are still at risk of death from opportunistic diseases despite dramatic gains in survival
+People infected with HIV are still at risk of dying from opportunistic diseases despite dramatic gains in survival

-The risk of death due to Opportunistic Infections (IO)* has decreased dramatically since the advent of combination antiretroviral therapy (ART) (cocktail, as some say) in the mid-90 decade, but even in the effective ART era about one-third of people diagnosed with a first IO died within 5 years, according to the analysis of more than 20.000 people living with HIV in San Francisco.
+The risk of death due to Opportunistic Infections (IO)* has declined dramatically since the advent of combined antiretroviral therapy (ART) (cocktail, as some say) in the mid-90s, but even in the era of effective ART about a third of people diagnosed with a first OI died within 5 years, according to the analysis of more than 20.000 people living with HIV in San Francisco.

-Untreated HIV infection normally leads to severe immune dysfunction within a few years, leaving people susceptible to opportunistic infections and cancers that could normally be kept under control by a healthy immune system.
+Untreated HIV INFECTION usually leads to severe immune dysfunction within a few years, leaving people susceptible to opportunistic infections and cancers that could normally be kept under control by a healthy immune system.

-It is well known that HAART development led to a sharp decline in the occurrence of OIs and a general decline in mortality among people living with HIV / AIDS.
-Previous study showed that the incidence of AIDS-defining illnesses (IOs) in San Francisco decreased approximately 99% from 1993 to 2008.
+It is well known that ART development has led to a sharp drop in the occurrence of OIs and a general decline in mortality among people living with HIV / AIDS.
+Previous study showed that the incidence of AIDS-defining illnesses (OIs) in San Francisco decreased by approximately 99% from 1993 to 2008.
 However, the effect of the specific stabilizer on death rates has not been fully described.

-As reported in early edition of the report official infectious disease in 3 In June, Kpandja Djawe of the Centers for Disease Control and Prevention and colleagues examined the question of whether better treatment of HIV infection was associated with improved survival after the diagnosis of AIDS-defining diseases, opportunistic diseases , and how survival would differ.
+As reported in early edition of the report infectious disease officer on June 3, Kpandja Djawe of the Centers for Disease Control and Prevention and his colleagues examined the question of whether better treatment of HIV infection was associated with better survival after the diagnosis of AIDS-Defining Diseases, opportunistic diseases , and how survival would differ.

 Do you know parents about people infected with HIV and opportunistic diseases?
 Click Here

-The researchers searched data collected by the San Francisco Public Health Department of 20.858 adult persons with AIDS in the city from 1981.
-Most were gay men, white, with an average age of about 40 years, but over time demographics shifted more to blacks and Hispanics / Latinos among men and women who contracted HIV through use injecting drug use or transmission among heterosexual people.
+The researchers sought data collected by the San Francisco Department of Public Health from 20.858 adult people with AIDS in the city as of 1981.
+Most were white, gay men, with an average age of about 40, but with Over time, demography has shifted more towards blacks and Hispanics / Latinos among men and women who contracted HIV through injecting drug use or transmission among heterosexual people.

-They calculate survival probabilities after a first AIDS-defining illness, an IO, and post-diagnostic treatment during 3: 1981-1986 (no effective treatment), 1987-1996 (NRTI monotherapy or dual therapy only), and 1997 -2012 (multi-class effective combination TARV).
-Data included 3002 persons diagnosed during the first period, 14.097 diagnosed during the second period, and 3759 who were diagnosed during the third period.
+They calculate the probabilities of survival after a first AIDS-defining illness, an OI and post-diagnosis treatment for 3 ages: 1981-1986 (without effective treatment), 1987-1996 (ITRN monotherapy or dual therapy only), and 1997 -2012 (effective multi-class combination ART).
+The data included 3002 people diagnosed during the first period, 14.097 diagnosed during the second period, and 3759 who were diagnosed during the third period.

 - A total of 17.099 people infected with HIV died during the observation period, including 2957 during the first period (98%), 12.569 during the second period (89%), and 1573 - during the third period (42%).

-- Put another way, mortality rates in a period of 5 years decreased from 93% to 82% to 35%, respectively.
+- Put another way, mortality rates over a 5-year period decreased from 93% to 82% and 35%, respectively.

-- The highest survival was observed in the gain refers to the deaths related to pneumocystose, going from only 1% during the first period to 69% during the third period.
+- The greatest survival was observed in the gain, referring to deaths related to pneumocystose, rising from just 1% during the first period to 69% during the third period.

-- The five AIDS-defining diseases, IOs, less frequent were isosporiasis (36 cases), disseminated coccidioidomycosis (32 cases), recurrent sepsis Salmonella (19 cases), and invasive cervical cancer (12 cases).
+- The five less common AIDS-defining diseases, OIs, were isosporiasis (36 cases), disseminated coccidioidomycosis (32 cases), recurrent sepsis Salmonella (19 cases), and invasive cervical cancer (12 cases).

 - During 1997-2012, adjusted mortality rates were higher for cerebral lymphoma (note from the editor of Soropositivo.Org; I lost a friend like this) e progressive multifocal leukoencephalopathy.

-One limitation of this analysis is that the combination of the ART era is quite long and substantial changes in treatment have been seen.
-Early regimens were more difficult to take, had the worst side effects, and did not control HIV replication like modern regimens, especially for people with antiretroviral drug resistance.
-Subdividing this time period may show that current OI and current mortality rates are lower than in the mid-1990 and early 2000 years.
+A limitation of this analysis is that the combination of the ART era is quite long and there have been substantial changes in treatment.
+The first regimens were more difficult to take, had the worst side effects, and did not control HIV replication like modern regimens, especially for people with resistance to antiretroviral drugs.
+Subdividing this period of time may show that the current OIs and current mortality rates are lower than in the mid-1990s and early 2000s.

-"Survival after the diagnosis of the first AIDS-defining Opportunistic Infection has improved significantly since 1981," the study authors concluded.
-“Some AIDS-defining illnesses remain associated with a higher mortality risk more substantially than others, even after adjusting for known errors.
-Better prevention and treatment strategies are still needed to prevent the occurrence of AIDS-defining illnesses in the current era of HIV treatment. ”
+"Survival after the diagnosis of the first AIDS-defining Opportunistic Infection has improved considerably since 1981," the study authors concluded.
+“Some AIDS-defining illnesses remain associated with a higher risk of mortality more substantially than others, even after adjusting for known errors.
+Better prevention and treatment strategies are still needed to prevent AIDS-defining illnesses from occurring in the current era of HIV treatment. ”

-"While recent research suggests that many opportunistic infections in the US are now less common and often less lethal, we can not forget them," Djawe said in a statement.
-Press release Issued by the American Society of Infectious Diseases.
+"While recent research suggests that many opportunistic infections in the United States are now less common and often less lethal, we cannot forget about them," said Djawe in a Press release Issued by the American Society of Infectious Diseases.

-"We have to keep them in mind, even in the context of the evolution of HIV epidemiology."
+"We have to keep them in mind, even in the context of the evolving epidemiology of HIV."

-San Francisco is known for its good health services for people living with HIV, and areas with poor access to skilled care may have the highest OI mortality rates.
-All over the country, The CDC estimates that 86% of people living with HIV in 2011 had been diagnosed, for 37% were prescribed ART, and only 30% obtained an undetectable viral load.
+San Francisco is known for its good health services for people living with HIV, and areas with the least access to specialized care can have the highest mortality rates from IO.
+All over the country, The CDC estimates whereas 86% of people living with HIV in 2011 had been diagnosed, 37% were on ART, and only 30% had an undetectable viral load.

-“The importance of the so-called care cascade, including early diagnosis of HIV infection, effective linkage to care, long-term retention in care, and durable viral suppression, has long been recognized as fundamental to gain control over the various aspects of the epidemic, including obtaining good clinical results in infected individuals, ”wrote Henry Masur and Sarah from the National Institute of Allergy and Infectious Diseases in a Comment on follow up.
+“The importance of the so-called cascade of care, comprising early diagnosis of HIV infection, Effective care articulation, long-term retention in care, and durable viral suppression, has long been recognized as fundamental to achieve control over the various aspects of the epidemic, including obtaining good clinical results in infected individuals, ”wrote Henry Masur and Sarah from the National Institute of Allergy and Infectious Diseases in a Follow-up comment.

-"San Francisco may be a better scenario to reduce mortality risk associated with opportunistic infections related to AIDS," he continued.
-“However, even with more than 30 years of efforts and commitment from all relevant and relevant stakeholders in San Francisco, the current report illustrates that opportunistic infections related to HIV continue to occur and that patients still die at alarming rates during the first years after its first AIDS-related opportunistic infection is recognized… A mortality rate of 35% in 5 years after the initial diagnosis of AIDS-defining opportunistic infection leaves great room for improvement. ”
+"San Francisco may be a better scenario to reduce the risk of mortality associated with AIDS-related opportunistic infections," he continued.
+“However, even with more than 30 years of effort and commitment from all relevant and relevant stakeholders in San Francisco, the current report illustrates that HIV-related opportunistic infections continue to occur and that patients still die at alarming rates during first years after your first AIDS-related opportunistic infection is recognized… A 35% mortality rate in 5 years after the initial diagnosis of AIDS-defining opportunistic infection leaves much room for improvement. ”

 Written by Liz Highleyman